 In her research for her master’s degree Emma found that users can be reluctant to use assistive technology because of its appearance and so she is keen to ensure that any adaptations are provided in a way that promotes inclusion.

 She continues to teach at Sheffield Hallam University, mainly on their online Vocational Rehabilitation MSc programme.
-Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of IT knowledge is.
+Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of technology knowledge is.

 Russ is as an occupational therapist who works with both adults and children with a range of disabilities.
 He has a postgraduate qualification in the field of ergonomics and also has teaching qualifications in both mainstream education and for those with additional learning needs.

 Russ has more than 20 years experience in helping people to develop their full potential.
 His interest in using technology to enable people includes communication, environmental control, photography and music creation technology and extends to engineering solutions if they are not readily available, for example he will modify children’s toys to enable them to be switch controlled.
 However, he also recognises that simple strategies can often be the most effective, especially when coupled with person-centred support and tuition, and training for carers and family members.